Why Makharij Matter for Perfect Quran Recitation

 Yes, Makharij should be learned first as it forms the foundation of all Tajweed rules.
 Without correct articulation points, other rules like Idgham, Ikhfa, and Madd cannot be applied properly.

-Ready to Master Makharij with Expert Guidance?
+Ready to Master Makharij with Experienced Guidance?

 Start Learning Tajweed Today